COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 In the context of the covid-19 outbreak analyses, the mobility levels and travel _distances_ are important estimates of _how much_ people are traveling, while the mobility synchronisation metric would affect how much _exposure_ those trips could potentially produce.
-Thus, we computed for each areal unit how many people where leaving _home_ every hour.
+Thus, we computed for each unit how many people where leaving _home_ every hour.
 In Figure 10 we compare the out-of-home trips for the first week of February in 2019 and the first week of April in 2020.
 It is clear that the lockdown measures imposed in the UK were effective in reducing the number of out-of-home trips.

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/out_of_home_trips1.png"  width="600"/>
-<figcaption align="center"> <b>Figure 10</b> <div style="text-align: justify"> Here we use the first week of February 2019 as a baseline for what would be a standard behaviour in terms of the number of out-of-home trips.
+<figcaption align="center"> <b>Figure 10</b> <div style="text-align: justify"><i>Here we use the first week of February 2019 as a baseline for what would be a standard behaviour in terms of the number of out-of-home trips.
 For the reference week, it is evident that the mobility  exhibit a large degree of temporal regularity with two daily peaks (morning and evening) with this pattern repeating every weekday.
-When we look at the first week of April 2020 it is evident that lockdown measures imposed in late-March were very effective in restricting the out-of-home trips in the UK.
+When we look at the first week of April 2020 it is evident that lockdown measures imposed in late-March were very effective in restricting the out-of-home trips in the UK.</i>
 </div></figcaption>
 </figure>
 <br>

-From Figure 10 it is easy to spot the presence of marked temporal regularities indicating that people tend to leave home at regular time intervals indicating that a large proportion of the out-of-home trips tend to happen in a synchronised fashion.
+From **Figure 10** it is easy to spot the presence of marked temporal regularities indicating that people tend to leave home at regular time intervals indicating that a large proportion of the out-of-home trips tend to happen in a synchronised fashion.
 Under normal circumstances, this phenomenon can be easily observed, for instance, in the high volume of cars and public transport passengers around certain hours of the day (e.g., rush hours).

 However, such mobility synchronisation is not limited to conventional commuting times.
 In fact, it can happen at any time of the day in which people tend to perform certain activities.
 It can range from segments of the population with different working patterns (e.g., school teachers, healthcare professionals, hospitality workers ) to certain times of one's routine reserved for specific activities (e.g., eating, exercising, socialising).